protolambda/eth-merkle-trees/typing_partials.md

 - `get_backing() -> Node`: return `pad_right(to_bytes(), length=32)`
 - `set_backing(b: Node)`: error, basic views are pass by value only.

+#### Basic vector and basic list

+To pack the actual `BasicView`s in lists and vectors, we need a type that is aware of the `basic_view_from_backing` and `backing_from_base`.
+One option is to add extra conditions to the regular `Vector`/`List`, another option is to define `BasicVector` and `BasicList`:
+- `elem_type` must be a `BasicType`
+- `get` and `set` return `BasicView` instead.
+And use `byte_length()` to get the right root, and then derive the sub-index to slice out the `BasicView` from the backing root.

 #### Future

 This pattern can be improved to `HookedView` (mutates superview, backed by node), `BackedView` (pass by value, backed by node), and `BasicView` (pass by value, view is converted back end forth to node).
  To further rule out errors on compile-time by using more types to express intentions more precisely.

+### Bitvector and Bitlist

+These are more difficult, and have rather interesting use-cases:
+- `BitVector[4]` for the justification data fits within a single root just fine.
+No need to complicate logic.
+- `Bitlist`s used for pending attestations are bigger, but also don't make much sense to partially represent.
+Caching the root of the bitlist as a whole would be best.

+However, for compatibility with loading merkle-proofs from general bytes32 backings, we still need to define how the bitvector and bitlists are loaded from and into trees.
+So here this is one way of representing it as a tree, when necessary:
+- use `SubtreeType`/`SubtreeView`, but for a `depth` derived from `bit_length/256` (Or `limit` and the mix-in for lists, as with regular `List`s).
+- Define a `bit_view_from_backing(base: Root, i: int) -> BoolView` and `backing_from_bitfield_base(base: Root, i: int) -> Root`, similar to basic types, but for 1 bit at a time.
+- `BitVector` and `BitList` are like the basic vectors/lists, but without element-type param (always `BoolType`), and using above methods to interpret and output roots.

+## Results

+This has been implemented in Go, see [`ztyp`](https://github.com/protolambda/ztyp), although experimental, and more verbose/unpolished as Go does not have meta-programming.
+But interfaces and embedding get your relatively close.
+And in Python, see [`pymerkles`](https://github.com/protolambda/pymerkles) much less verbose, and nicely put together with meta-programming (metaclasses, not compile time).
+Work in progress, not complete.

+Also, ZRNT has a `tree-state` branch that introduces `ztyp` to represent state, however, error handling verbosity, lack of generics, or any meta-programming at all, makes this transition a big pain.
+Relatively far, but no encoding/decoding on top of tree-state defined yet, and state-transition has not completely migrated yet.

+Word of advice here is to:
+- Pick a language which abstracts these error-cases better.
+Partial trees with unexpanded elements shouldn't result in a 2x lines of code blow-up because of passing errors around.
+    - think of exceptions, or Rust early-returns on errors/null.
+- Pick a language which allows you to parametrize types well.
+Defining types as objects as benefits of writing code around the type properties more easily, but defining both a view and a type definition for each consensus type gets tedious.
+    - Python metaclasses solve this exact issue.
+    - Nim may be powerfull enough to do the same, or even better during compile time.
+    - Rust gets close enough with deriving types/properties from other types etc.
+    - Golang is just very, very, very verbose.
+Almost to a point where things get so repetitive that it is more likely to write bugs, instead of less likely.
+- Start with `uint64`, `bytes32`, `Container` and `Vector`.
+This is what most of the Eth2 spec uses, and good for initial numbers.

+Some initial numbers on `pymerkles` and `ztyp`:

+Benchmark:
+- Pre: A validator registry filled with 100,000 validators.
+- Bench op: append a new validator, and run the hash-tree-root of the registry.
+    - the new validator is a new copy, not a reference to the same immutable validator.

+Golang with ztyp: `0.057` ms/op.
+Python with pymerkles: `0.125` ms/op.

+Note: with a new validator, and 41 hashes for the registry, that is about ~57 hashes, so Go matches roughly 1000 ns / hash.
+So that's ~2x overhead over the regular merkle hash speed, to navigate the tree and allocate new memory for the new validator on the heap, etc.
+And then Python is about 2x slower.